sourcefrog/conserve/doc/user-guide.md

 Validation
 ----------

-`dura validate` checks whether the contents of an archive are internally consistent.
+`conserve validate` checks whether the contents of an archive are internally consistent.
 It makes no reference to a source directory, just checks that the archive seems to represent reasonable data and that it can all be read and interpreted.